parham1998/Improving-Loss-Function-for-Deep-CNN-based-AIA/README.md

 2) You should put the **proposedLoss** in {select loss function}.

-To validate the model on Spyder IDE use the code below:
+To evaluate the model in Spyder IDE use the code below:
 ```python
 run main.py --data {select training dataset} --loss-function {select loss function} --evaluate
 ```